oprenan/abcg/README.md

 ### Credits

 Developed by Harlen Batagelo.
-This fork is updated by Renan de Oliveira Pinto.
+This fork is updated by Renan de Oliveira Pinto (11201720114).

 ### License